damax-solutions/php-chargeable-api/doc/usage.md

 ## Custom product resolver

-Let's say your API can return _json_ response or generate _pdf_ document, but at bigger cost.
+Let's say your API can return _json_ response or generate a _pdf_ document, but at bigger cost e.g. 10 credits:
-For such request the payment of 10 credits is required:

 ```php
 namespace App\Report;